 Don’t try to become a master too quickly

 Stepping into the yoga swing for the first time can be exciting and it can be compelling to go straight to the more complex poses.

-This is especially true for those who have already had a lot of practice in yoga on the mat, you may be very advanced on the ground, but performing these asanas in the trapeze is a completely different ball game.
+This is especially true for those who have already had a lot of practice in yoga on the mat, you may be very advanced on the ground, but performing these asanas in the swing is a completely different ball game.

 For this reason, you must take it slowly.

 The best approach is to try out the basic poses first and give your body and your muscles the chance to get used to this new way of practicing.
 If you run straight to the advanced poses, there is a risk of pulling a muscle or causing a significant injury that may render you unable to take part at all for some time.